-India has targeted doubling its renewable energy capacity to 55,000 MW by 2017, from nearly 27,000 at the start of this year.
+India has targeted doubling its renewable energy capacity to 55,000 MW, from nearly 27,000.
 Renewables contribute about 12.5 percent of India’s energy, the report by the New and Renewable Energy Ministry shows.
 As coal and gas shortages and populist tariff regimes hobble the performance of thermal power stations, renewable energy players want to tap the sector’s potential in a growing but energy-starved economy.

 Most individuals are attracted to solar due to the ability to generate power from the sun and the relative “independence” this provides them.
 The seemingly obvious benefit of being able to produce power absent of the electricity and natural gas infrastructure overcomes the limitation that the device simply can’t operate once the sun fades into night.
 This is a limitation most owners readily accept because of the belief that no matter the manner of disruption, as long as the sun is shining, an owner of solar would be able to at least produce power at some point of the day.

 The margins on renewable energy are lower, at around 12 percent to 18 percent versus about 20 percent to 30 percent in the thermal sector, but in renewable energy it is a more predictable performance and a predictable return.
 Rules stipulating that India’s 28 states must source a certain part of their energy from renewables have not been properly enforced.
 Electricity tariffs paid by states can also be too low for companies to make money.

 Problems with acquiring land for projects, poorly enforced government policies, and a race to the bottom in bidding for solar projects are a drag on renewables growth.